Winterhart/farfetch/README.md

 ```

-Will upload the file `photo.png` to your designated slack channel.
+Will upload the file `photo.png` to your designated slack channel...

 #### as a package